5 Reasons Grandparents Can File for Custody of Grandchild

 In the unfortunate case of a parent’s death or long-term absence due to reasons such as military service, it may be necessary for a grandparent to file for custody of their grandchild.

-The Court will consider where the child would be best suited and whether they receive adequate care in their home.
+The Court will consider where the child would be best suited and whether they are receiving adequate care in their current home.

 In some cases, the parent or parents may be unable to provide financially for their child due to unemployment or a lack of resources and stability.
 In this case, a grandparent may file for custody of their grandchild to provide a better life for them.